Gaming is not an end unto itself.

 The autumn season has come into view, along with so many wonderful sights and fond memories.
 Cool breezes chuckle through the air, removing the strain of an arid summer; leaves giving up their lush green hues to display God’s natural fashion show of color; days past race into my thoughts, where my brothers and I learned what upkeep meant as we raked away the shed life of a tall pecan tree.
 Then there’s the excuse for button mashing, because the weather is milder and raining more!

-When my parents bought a game, the brothers were in focus, so we played a lot of games with a shared experience in mind.
+When my parents bought a game, the sons were in focus, so we played a lot of games with a shared experience in mind.
 When chores were completed, if there was an opportunity for button mashing, it was taken.
 And that time was spent together.
-It’s as if that crisp Autumn air refreshed my joy over having brothers.
-It was more than welcome that any play time was an “us” time.
+It’s as if that crisp Autumn air refreshed my joy in having brothers.
+It was more than welcome, that any play time was an “us” time.

 We always want to share what we enjoy.